QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 : Awareness is achieved through real-time monitoring and data collection.
   The AI agent maintains a comprehensive visibility of the network, enabling it to make context-aware decisions.
-Network operators can also use the awareness understand the root cause of specific network issues and achieve closed-loop decision-making.
+Network operators can also use the awareness understand the exact cause of specific network issues and achieve closed-loop decision-making.

 * Execution: